thadroe/docker-wordpress-mods-linux/README.md

 3. Check the image with `docker image ls`

-To use it with docker-compose, see the sample compose file and modify as you see fit.
+To use it with docker-compose, see the corresponding compose files and modify them as you see fit.

 For wp-cli you'll need to hop into the container and run it there with: